Taken (film): Plot

-Ex-Green Beret and ex-CIA officer Bryan Mills attempts to build a closer relationship with his 17-year-old daughter, Kim, who lives with her mother (his ex-wife) Lenore, and her wealthy stepfather, Stuart.
+Former Green Beret and retired CIA officer Bryan Mills attempts to build a closer relationship with his 17-year-old daughter, Kim, who lives with her mother, Lenore, and her wealthy step-father, Stuart.
 While overseeing security at a concert for pop star Sheerah, Bryan saves her from a knife-wielding attacker.
-Out of gratitude, Sheerah offers to have a vocal coach assess Kim as a singer.
-Before Bryan can tell her about the offer, Kim asks him for permission to travel to Paris with her best friend, Amanda.
-He initially refuses, concerned about her safety, but eventually gives in.
-At the airport, Bryan learns that Kim lied; the girls are actually planning to follow U2 during their European tour.
+Sheerah gratefully offers to have her vocal coach assess Kim, an aspiring singer.
+Meanwhile, Kim needs Bryan's written permission to visit Paris with her friend, Amanda.
+Though concerned about Kim's safety, Bryan, pressured by Lenore, reluctantly agrees.
+At the airport, Bryan learns that Kim and Amanda are actually planning to follow U2 during their European tour.

-Upon arriving at Charles de Gaulle Airport, Kim and Amanda meet Peter, a handsome young stranger who offers to share a taxi.
-Kim and Amanda go to Amanda's cousins' apartment, where Kim learns that the cousins are in Spain.
-After answering a call from Bryan, Kim sees men enter the apartment and abduct Amanda.
-When Kim is dragged out from hiding, she yells a description of her abductor, following her father's instructions.
-Bryan hears someone breathing on the phone and tells the listener that he will not pursue the kidnappers if they release his daughter, but warns them that refusing to accept his offer will result in their deaths.
-The listener only replies "good luck" and terminates the call.
+Upon arriving at Charles de Gaulle Airport, Kim and Amanda meet Peter, who offers to share a taxi.
+Kim and Amanda arrive at her cousins' apartment, where Kim unexpectedly finds that they are vacationing in Spain.
+While talking with Bryan on her cell phone, Kim sees men entering the apartment and abducting Amanda.
+Upon instructions from her father, Kim yells out her captor's descriptions as she is taken.
+Bryan tells the kidnappers that he will avoid pursuing them if they release Kim, but threatens them with death if they fail to comply.
+The listener only replies, "good luck," and terminates the call.
+Bryan's former colleague, Sam, deduces the kidnappers belong to an Albanian sex trafficking ring and identifies the recorded voice as mob boss, Marko Hoxha.
+Based on previous abductions, Kim must be found within 96 hours or be lost forever.